P4: Portfolio (due April 7)

 - What characteristics do you have that make you well suited for this kind of work?

 - Based on your answers to the questions above, select a prior project and complete a draft process analysis which helps support why you are qualified in this kind of work.
-The process analysis should:
+The process analysis should cover:

-- Show your ability to think through a problem from start to finish.
+- Showing your ability to think through a problem from start to finish.

-- Have accompanying artifacts — images, video, audio — that support what the text is saying.
+- Presenting accompanying artifacts — images, video, audio — that support what the text is saying.

 - Write a draft bio using no more than 100 words to introduce yourself.